berndporr/alphabot/README.md

 bool getCollisionRight();
 ```

-The alalogue readings from the sensors from 0..1 can be read with:
+The analogue readings from the sensors from 0..1 can be read with:
 ```
 float getLeftDistance()
 float getRightDistance()